simplerhacking/Evilginx3-Phishlets/README.md

 You can find it here: https://github.com/simplerhacking/Evilginx3-Phishlets

 ## Questions?
-Send us an email to info@simplerhacking.com or message directly on our website www.simplerhacking.com
+Send us an email to info@simplerhacking.com

 ## Disclaimer
 The tools here are intended solely for legal and ethical use by cybersecurity professionals in controlled environments.